 It’s trendy, stylish, appealing... and prominent on must-have and wishlists.
 Today’s vision of a dream home is one with uncluttered, bright, and airy living spaces – free of walls and dividing structures.
 It’s a very tempting and attractive picture.

-Open floor layouts – when carefully planned, designed and executed according to a family’s lifestyle and needs – are truly inviting and something to be desired.
-However, these wall-less plans can be quite tricky – and present a number of challenges for the homeowners and their family.
+Open floor layouts – when carefully planned, designed, and executed according to a family’s lifestyle and needs – are truly inviting and something to be desired.
+However, these wall-less plans can be quite tricky – and present a number of challenges for the homeowners and their families.

 Mistakes to Avoid

 1. Lack of Research and a Well-Thought-Out Design Plan

 You need to put in a lot of thought, time, and care in planning the design of your open floor plan layout.
 Visualize your total space and the overall look you want for it.
 Do some research and ask questions.
 For example, how should the furniture, fixtures, rugs and other pieces come together?
 How do you design the space according to your lifestyle?
 Do you want the living area for the family to relax and lounge around – or, is it primarily an entertaining corner?
 Read design and architectural magazines, blogs, and other online sources to learn about potential layouts that may work better than what you originally had in mind.

 A gorgeous open floor layout like this is at the homeowner’s fingertips with thorough research, careful planning, and a well-thought-out design (photo credit: Sidekix Media on Unsplash).